kd1882/SierraWhiskeyEcho/README.md

 - [ ] Better documentation
 - [ ] t-shirts? stickers? patches? coffee mugs?!

 ### Again, you are not alone, you matter

 - There's help out there and the [Veterans Crisis Line](https://www.veteranscrisisline.net/) is available 24/7, 365. *Dial 988, press 1*

-- Reach out on Discord, create an issue, send us an e-mail, we're here.
+- Reach out on Discord, create an issue, send us an e-mail (SierraWhiskeyEcho_support@proton.me), we're here.

-- *It.
-Gets.
-Better*